Classes

 Designed for complete beginners (basic computer experience requested) - this six week workshop will see students creating a fun winter video game!
 This class can be thought of as a stand-alone experience to introduce students to game art and programming, or it can be a perfect segue to prepare them for more classes at Bitmask Games in the new year!

-Art Workshop for Beginners
+Winter Pixel Art Workshop for Beginners

 Semester Classes